 Learning with Study 365 has many advantages.
 The course material is delivered straight to you and can be adapted to fit in with your lifestyle.
 It is created by experts within the industry, meaning you are receiving accurate information, which is up-to-date and easy to understand.

 This course is comprised of professionally narrated e-Learning modules, interactive quizzes, tests, and exams.
-All delivered through a system that you will have access to 24 hours a day, 7 days a week for 365 days (12 months).
+All delivered through a system that you will have unlimited access.

 This online training course is comprehensive and designed to cover the key topics listed under the curriculum.

-You will have 12 Months access to your online study platform from the date you purchased the course.
+You will have unlimited access to your online study platform from the date you purchased the course.
 The course is self-paced so you decide how fast or slow the training goes.
 You can complete the course in stages revisiting the training at any time.

-Successful candidates will be awarded a certificate for Excel For Accountant - Level 2.
+Successful candidates will be awarded a Certificate in Excel For Accountant - Level 2.

 Learners must be age 16 or over and should have a basic understanding of the English Language, numeracy, literacy, and ICT.

 With this Excel for Accountant - Level 2 course you will gain the relevant skills and knowledge to become proficient in Excel for Accounting.
 The qualification will open the door to gaining exciting employment opportunities across multiple sectors.
 You can further study courses related to this subject and improve your understanding of Excel in Accounting.
 Given below are job titles you can land, along with the average UK salary per annum according to https://www.payscale.com/career-path-planner

 |E Certificate Download Guide||00:00:00|